ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 recommended for clients and Trusted Auditors.
 The above attack can still occur for these entities, although the circumstances are less straightforward.
-For clients, an attacker could observe their behavior, note when they recieve an STH from a server, and use javascript to cause a network connection at the correct time to force a client to disclose the specific STH.
+For clients, an attacker could observe their behavior, note when they receive an STH from a server, and use javascript to cause a network connection at the correct time to force a client to disclose the specific STH.
 Trusted Auditors are stewards of sensitive client data.
 If an attacker had the ability to observe